bjkropff/hairsalon/README.md

 Brian Kropff - March 20, 2015

 Description
 This is an app for a hair salon.
-The onwer of the salon should be able to add a list of their stylists, and for each stylist, add clients who see that styists.
+The onwer of the salon should be able to add a list of their stylists, and for each stylist, add clients who see that stylists.
 The stylists work independently, so each client only belongs to a single stylist.

 Use and Editing-
 For psql:
 1)Open up your terminal and enter: postgres
 2)In a new tab, type: psql
-A)CREATE DATABASE hair_salon;
-B)\c
-C)CREATE TABLE
-D)CREATE TABLE hair_salon_test WITH TEMPLATE hair_salon;
+3)Type: CREATE DATABASE hair_salon_test;
+A)Type: \i hair_salon_test.sql